rackerlabs/support-how-to/content/how-to/managed-operations/choosing-between-rdbms-and-nosql/index.md

 The following list presents business-related questions that you should ask before deciding to use a NoSQL database:

-- Is the database backed by a commercial entity?
+- Does a commercial entity back the database?
 - If so, does the commercial entity provide 24x7 enterprise-level support and services?
 - Does the database have professional online documentation?